Verifiable governance · not declared

 Evidence & logs

-Every decision leaves a trace that is kept: logs retained for at least six months, ready for a check.
+Every decision leaves a retained trace: logs kept for at least six months, ready for an inspection.

 03 · How we make it verifiable